 - Social Skills

-Health: This includes abstaining from use of alcohol, illicit drugs, and non-prescribed medications, making informed, healthy choices that support physical and emotional wellbeing.
+Health: This includes abstaining from the use of alcohol, illicit drugs, and non-prescribed medications, making informed, healthy choices that support physical and emotional well being.

 Home: A stable and safe place to live

 Purpose: Meaningful daily activities, such as a job, school, volunteerism, family caretaking, or creative endeavors, and the independence, income, and resources to participate in society

 Community: Relationships and social networks that provide support, friendship, love, and hope.